Ethics for Case Managers, Part 3

 Online Continuing Education Course

-This course is the third of our 3-part course series on Ethics for Case Managers and fulfills 3 of the required 8 contact hours on ethics.
-Course covers violence, harassment, bullying, and prevention and solution strategies for case management work settings.
+This course is the third of our 3-part course series on Ethics for Case Managers and fulfills 2 of the required 8 contact hours on ethics.
+Course covers workplace violence and safety, harassment, bullying, and prevention and solution strategies for case management work settings.

 Choose a profession below: